iyashk/Car-Price-Prediction/README.md

 A html page opens and enter the values according to the HTML file and the price is predicted.

-after a pickle file named "random_forest_regression_model.pkl" genrates...
-Change the directory in the anaconda promt to where the pickle file is saved .

 <a name="dataset"></a>

 ## 5.Dataset